-Fortunately, the storage space occupied by the lost file remains unaltered until it is overwritten with a new one, thus leaving the possibility to retrieve missing files.
+Fortunately, the storage space occupied by the lost file remains unaltered until it is overwritten with new information, thus leaving the possibility to retrieve the missing data.

-First and foremost, data recovery chances strongly depend on the actual cause of data loss and further user's actions.
+First and foremost, the chances for data recovery strongly depend on the actual cause of data loss and further user's actions.
 To get the best data recovery result, it is strongly recommended to prevent any possibility of anything being written to the storage and immediately run data recovery software.

 Data loss caused by file deletion